saurjya/saurjya.github.io/_pages/projects.md

 <div class="row mt-3">
     <h2>Lead Singer Separation</h2>
     <div class="caption">
     These examples are related to my work in collaboration with AudioStrip during my postdoc.
+This example highlights how lead vocal separation works, where you can listen that the lead vocalist swaps in the prediction for a single phoneme, as one of the backing vocalists temporarily becomes louder than the lead singer.
     </div>
     <div class="row">
         <div class="col-sm-6">